dhutapratama/docs/migrations.md

         $table->foreign('user_id')->references('id')->on('users');
     });

-Since this syntax is rather verbose, Laravel provides additional, terser methods that use conventions to provide a better developer experience.
+Since this syntax is rather verbose, Lets provides additional, terser methods that use conventions to provide a better developer experience.
 When using the `foreignId` method to create your column, the example above can be rewritten like so:

     Schema::table('posts', function (Blueprint $table) {
         $table->foreignId('user_id')->constrained();
     });

 The `foreignId` method creates an `UNSIGNED BIGINT` equivalent column, while the `constrained` method will use conventions to determine the table and column name being referenced.
-If your table name does not match Laravel's conventions, you may specify the table name by passing it as an argument to the `constrained` method:
+If your table name does not match Lets's conventions, you may specify the table name by passing it as an argument to the `constrained` method:

     Schema::table('posts', function (Blueprint $table) {
         $table->foreignId('user_id')->constrained('users');